 It can help you eat better all day.

 People who eat a nutritious breakfast have been found to make healthier food choices throughout the day.
-A nutritious breakfast also keeps your metabolism humming all day long.
+Starting with a nutritious, protein-rich breakfast like fluffy scrambled eggs is a great way to keep your metabolism humming all day long.

 Even better news?

 There’s a simple way to make your eggs fluffy and delicious, just whisk in a little I Can’t Believe It’s Not Butter!® Original Spread for fluffy eggs every time.
 Try our easy recipe for Fluffy Scrambled Eggs and never have bad eggs again.

 Even the most intricate dishes can be prepared with I Can't Believe It's Not Butter!® Sticks and Spreads, offering even the most intricate toast dishes can be prepared with I Can't Believe It's Not Butter!® Sticks and Spreads, offering a better alternative to butter.
 Butter contains 7 grams of saturated fat and 30 mg of cholesterol in one tablespoon, whereas a soft spread, like I Can't Believe It's Not Butter!® contains 0 grams of trans fat, 0 mg cholesterol and 2 grams of saturated fat per serving.*

 In the morning, after fasting while you sleep, your brain and body need the energy and nutrients from food to get you going.
 Eating a nutritious breakfast can have beneficial effects on your concentration and memory throughout the day.
 Another great reason to feast on fluffy eggs: eggs contain choline, which helps boost brain power!

 No matter what time of day you exercise, you need food to fuel your workout.
 Have a light breakfast before a morning workout — or if you're planning to exercise at night, eat a hearty breakfast to help you power through the day.